-However, this leaves two others parts of the prediction which I've not made public before especially as the open source play I've considered to be too bold a move even for VMware.
+However, this leaves two others parts of the prediction which I've not made public before especially as the open source play I've considered to be too bold a move even for EMC.
 I'm now coming to the view that I've underestimated their boldness.

 My view here is fairly simple.
 Once an IPO had been achieved (or some other mechanism of separation) then a fully fledged IaaS attack could occur.
 I've been watching this space with interest looking for hints that such a change might be coming which is why I'm increasingly confident that this is a possible game they might play.